mpilosov/home/content/projects/software.md

 These issues led me to adopt tools like containers for setting up a reproducible computational environment, git for tracking versions of my work, and software packaging (including testing) for ensuring the integrity of my contributions.
 I wanted to make it so that other students wouldn't have to trip against the same roadblocks that I did.
-Furthermore, I noticed that professors who were trying to adopt more computational work into their curriculum were struggling to help students set up an environment on their personal computers that would enable them to do their homework.
+Furthermore, I noticed that professors who were trying to adopt more computational work into their curriculum were struggling to help students set up an environment on their personal computers that would enable them to do their coursework.

 ## Solutions
 I took initiative to solve these problems.
 In early 2017, set up a docker-based deployment of [JupyterHub][jhub] on a server in my academic department and onboarded almost every professor using Python to use it.